 By the AEP theorem, note that $\delta \to 0$ as $M \to \infty$.
 Thus, taking the limit as $M \to \infty$ we obtain our theorem.

-Looking very finely into how certificates contribute to Fourier coefficients in the proof above, we further strengthen Theorem~\ref{thm:subcube-partition-entropy-intro} by showing that we can replace $\aUC(f)$ by the \emph{average unambiguous parity-certificate complexity} $\aUC^{\oplus}(f)$ of $f$.
+Looking finely into how certificates contribute to Fourier coefficients in the proof above, we further strengthen Theorem~\ref{thm:subcube-partition-entropy-intro} by showing that we can replace $\aUC(f)$ by the \emph{average unambiguous parity-certificate complexity} $\aUC^{\oplus}(f)$ of $f$.
 Here $\aUC^{\oplus}(f)$ is defined similar to $\aUC(f)$ except that instead of being defined in terms of monochromatic subcube partitions of $f$, we now partition the Boolean cube with monochromatic \emph{affine subspaces}.
-(Observe that subcubes are also affine subspaces.) \begin{theorem} Let $f : \pmset{n}\to \pmset{}$ be any Boolean function.
+(Observe that subcubes are also affine subspaces.)
+This strengthening also improves upon the previously known bound of average parity-decision tree depth on $\ent(\hat{f}^2)$~\cite{CKLS16}.
+It is easily seen that $\aUC^{\oplus}(f)$ lower bounds the average parity-decision tree depth. \begin{theorem} Let $f\colon \pmset{n}\to \pmset{}$ be any Boolean function.
 Then,

 \end{theorem} The proof outline remains the same as in Theorem~\ref{thm:subcube-partition-entropy-intro}.
-However, a particular certificate in $\mathcal{C}^M$ \emph{no longer} just fixes variables.
+However, a particular certificate in $\mathscr{C}^M$ no longer fixes just variables.
 Instead these parity certificates now fix parities over variables, and so potentially could involve all variables.
-Hence we cannot directly argue that all the certificates contribute to at most $2^{M(\aUC^{\oplus}(f,\mathcal{C})+\delta)}$ Fourier coefficients of $f^M$.
-Nevertheless, by the AEP theorem we still obtain that a typical parity-certificate fixes at most $M(\aUC^{\oplus}(f,\mathcal{C})+\delta)$ parities.
+Hence we cannot directly argue that all the certificates contribute to at most $2^{M(\aUC^{\oplus}(f,\mathscr{C})+\delta)}$ Fourier coefficients of $f^M$.
+Nevertheless, by the AEP theorem we still obtain that a typical parity-certificate fixes at most $M(\aUC^{\oplus}(f,\mathscr{C})+\delta)$ parities.
 Looking closely at the Fourier coefficients that a parity-certificate can contribute to, we now argue that such coefficients must lie in the linear span of the parities fixed by the parity-certificate.
-Therefore, a typical parity-certificate can overall contribute to at most $2^{M(\aUC^{\oplus}(f,\mathcal{C})+\delta)}$ Fourier coefficients of~$f^M$.
+Therefore, a typical parity-certificate can overall contribute to at most $2^{M(\aUC^{\oplus}(f,\mathscr{C})+\delta)}$ Fourier coefficients of $f^M$.
 The rest of the proof now follows analogously.

-\paragraph{Regarding Mansour's conjecture.} We complement our improved bounds on $\ent(\hat{f}^2)$ by further arguing that Theorem~\ref{thm:subspace-partition-entropy-intro} seems to bring us closer to proving a version of Mansour's conjecture (Conjecture~\ref{con:Mansour-intro}).
-Mansour's conjecture is an important motivation for proving the FEI conjecture, for more details on its significance, we refer to the discussion in Section~\ref{sec:Mansour}.
-Here we observe that in fact a weaker statement than the FEI conjecture suffices to imply Mansour's conjecture.
-We note that it was implicit in previous works~\cite{Kalai-blog,gopalan:DNF,KLW10,OWZ11} that the full power of the FEI conjecture is not required to establish Mansour's conjecture.
-We believe our observation sharpens this relationship and shows that resolving Mansour's conjecture is a natural next step after our result towards resolving the FEI conjecture.